Darkwing42/emitter.py/README.md

 emitter.get()
 # => {event1: {listener1: 3, listener2: -1}, event2: {listener3: 1}}

-# returns the listeners of the specified event
+# returns an OrderedDict containing all the listeners of the specified event
 emitter.get(event1)

 # returns the credit of this listener